null-sharp/GMS2-Autotile-Converter/README.md

 ![Roof](/images/roof.png)

-With a little big of trickery you can make things like fences as well.
+With a little bit of trickery you can make things like fences as well.

 ![Fences](/images/fences.png)